accelero-cloud/appkernel/docs/motivation.rst

 --------------------------
 The vision of the project is to provide you with a full-fledged microservice chassis, as defined by Chris Richardson.

-Currently supported (and fully tested) features:
+Currently supported (and fully tested) features
 ------------------------------------------------

 * REST endpoints over HTTP